-Berkshire BPW’s more experienced members are ready, willing and able, committing their time and energy to provide support and advice to those in the early stages of their careers, those changing careers, and those needing direction and encouragement.
+Looking to grow in confidence in your career?
+Berkshire BPW’s more experienced members are ready, willing and able to provide support and advice to those in the early stages of their careers, those changing careers, and those needing direction and encouragement.

-- Attend 4-6 Mentoring Committee meetings a year - virtual or in-person
+- Quarterly Mentoring Check-in meetings a year - virtual or in-person

 - Weekly or bi-weekly mentor/mentee sessions for one year - virtual or in-person